The parking fines process has 4 steps:

 - action taken and extra fees and possible penalties (Fines Victoria).

-You have received a fine – stuck to your windscreen or posted to the registered owner of the vehicle.
-You will have 28 days to pay the fine or appeal it.
+When a parking fine is issued, it will be stuck to your windscreen or posted to the registered owner of the vehicle.
+You will have 28 days to pay the fine or take action via the infringement portal.

 If you don't act by the due date on your fine, you will be sent a penalty reminder notice.